MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

         <td>-</td>
     </tr>
 </table>
-Figure A. _Possible non-null syllable onsets in Exwachil._
+Figure A. _Possible non-null syllable onsets._

 <!-- Table immediately below with height set so that the cells span equally (enough) -->
 <table>